HaikuoLi/haikuoli.github.io/about.md

 <br>

 <strong>My Background</strong><br>
   My name is Haikuo Li (李海廓).
-I was born in Linyi (hometown of Zhuge Liang and Wang Xizhi), Shandong Province, China in 1997 and lived there before my undergraduate life.<br><br>
+I was born in Linyi, Shandong Province, China in 1997 and lived there before my undergraduate life.<br><br>

   In high school, I was most interested in mathematics and won the Bronze Medal in 2014 Chinese Mathematics Olympics.
 At that point, I learned that biology had entered a big data era and required multidisciplinary approaches such as mathematical modelling and statistics to solve cutting-edge genomic problems.
 Therefore, I chose bioscience as my undergraduate major at Shanghai Jiao Tong University (SJTU).
 At SJTU, I was mainly trained in biochemistry and systems biology and led a first-author project in which we identified biomarkers for lymphoma patients with mass spectrometry-based proteomics.
 In my 4th year, I worked as a visiting undergraduate researcher at Yale University Department of Immunobiology to broaden my knowledge in immunology.
 I was awarded Shanghai Excellent Graduate in Bachelor Degree in 2019.<br><br>